AlexMaraio/WeakLensingQML/README.md

 The algorithms and implementation is detailed in Maraio, Hall, and Taylor 2022 which can be found on the arXiv at [https://arxiv.org/abs/2207.10412](https://arxiv.org/abs/2207.10412).

+If you use all or part of our code/method then please consider citing the above paper as it demonstrates that this work is useful to the community, thank you!

 ## Contact